SAP/spartacus-docs/_pages/install/frontend/building-the-spartacus-storefront-from-libraries-5-x.md

 ## Prerequisites

+If you use SmartEdit, you need the `webApplicationInjector.js` file that is appropriate for the version of SAP Commerce Cloud Spartacus that you are using.
+In Spartacus 5.0, the `webApplicationInjector.js` file has been updated to work with SAP Commerce Cloud 2211.
+If you are using SAP Commerce Cloud 2211, then no action is required.
+However, if you are using an older version of SAP Commerce Cloud, you need to replace the `webApplicationInjector.js` file in your Spartacus application with the `webApplicationInjector.js` file that is appropriate for your version of SAP Commerce Cloud.
+You can download older versions of the `webApplicationInjector.js` file from this location: LINK

 Before carrying out the procedures below, ensure the following front end and back end requirements are in place.

 ## Front End Development Requirements